-We plot the median and 16th--84th percentile of the ensemble-distributions for each set of blackbody simulation parameters in Figures \ref{fig:res_t_sdss_p05} and \ref{fig:res_t_sdss_p1} for the SDSS SEDs (the results for the Johnson-Cousins SEDs are similar and are presented in Figures \ref{fig:res_t_john_p05} and \ref{fig:res_t_john_p1}).
+We plot the median and 16th--84th percentile of the ensemble distributions for each set of blackbody simulation parameters in Figures \ref{fig:res_t_sdss_p05} and \ref{fig:res_t_sdss_p1} for the SDSS SEDs (the results for the Johnson-Cousins SEDs are similar and are presented in Figures \ref{fig:res_t_john_p05} and \ref{fig:res_t_john_p1}).

-So, for example, if the true temperature of the object being measured is 40,000\,K, then $gri$-band measurements with an uncertainty of 0.05 magnitudes, yield best-fit temperatures in the range $\sim$30,000--60,000\,K (68\% bounds; top left panel of Figure \ref{fig:res_t_sdss_p05}).
+So, for example, if the true temperature of the object being measured is 40,000\,K, then $gri$-band measurements with an uncertainty of 0.05 magnitudes yield best-fit temperatures in the range $\sim$30,000--60,000\,K (68\% bounds; top left panel of Figure \ref{fig:res_t_sdss_p05}).
 The fit uncertainties in this case are $\sim$15,000--20,000\,K (bottom left panel of Figure \ref{fig:res_t_sdss_p05}).
-Incorporating ground- and space-based ultraviolet measurements reduces the range of best fit temperatures to just a few hundred K around the true temperature (top right panel of Figure \ref{fig:res_t_sdss_p05}).
+Incorporating ground- and space-based ultraviolet measurements reduces the range of the best-fit temperatures to just a few hundred K around the true temperature (top right panel of Figure \ref{fig:res_t_sdss_p05}).
 The fit uncertainties are also (correctly) reduced to a few hundred K in this case (bottom right panel of Figure \ref{fig:res_t_sdss_p05}).